wtfnukee/LLM-Calculator/README.md

 Output `4`

 ## Experiments
-[x] BERT is better than LSTM (as expected)
+- [x] BERT is better than LSTM (as expected)
-[x] I've evaluated model on different lenghts of inputs - left and right
+- [x] I've evaluated model on different lenghts of inputs - left and right
-  - Longer input - worse score (possible underfit due to increasing data size)
+  - Longer input - worse score (possible underfit due to increasing data size as model remains the same)
-  - Model performs better when left input is longer than right [] Out of domain testing
+  - Model performs better when left input is longer than right
+- [ ] Out of domain testing

 Full results are on [Weights&Biases](https://wandb.ai/kwargs/llmcalc?workspace=user-kwargs)